Floorp-Projects/Floorp/toolkit/components/telemetry/docs/data/main-ping.rst

 UITelemetry
 ~~~~~~~~~~~
 Only available in the extended set of measures.
-See the documentation for :doc:`/browser/docs/UITelemetry <UITelemetry>`.
+For more see :ref:`uitelemetry`.

 startupInterrupted
 ~~~~~~~~~~~~~~~~~~